No Products in the Cart

 Handwritten notes show you took the time to dwell

 on your message.
+Small business owners will find

 You can take advantage of Get to Know Your Customers Day to find out how you can help them better.
 Sending out a poll with a mix of useful and fun questions is a great way to establish a rapport and learn what your customers think about you.
+Customers love fun ways to interact with their favorite brands.

 This simultaneously thanks them for filling out the poll as well as further ingratiating them to your business.

 If you don’t already have one, this could be the perfect opportunity to get one off the ground.
+Existing customers and new prospects will appreciate the extra engagement.

-They don’t have to be complicated.
-It could be a simple as a printed paper card that you stamp each time your customer makes a purchase or comes into your office.
-If nothing else, you’ll get the chance to ask your customer’s name, which starts a personal conversation.
+They don't have to be complicated.
+It could be as simple as a printed paper card that you stamp each time your customer makes a purchase or comes into your office.
+If nothing else, you'll get the chance to ask your customer's name, which starts a personal conversation.

 Online businesses could build a digital version that automatically tracks customer purchases and visits.
 The important thing is to use this to get to know your customers.
 Ask them how they’re doing as you stamp their card.
 Prompt them with a question each time they log a purchase on your site.